-You don't need an expensive electric bone saw, meat grinder or many of the other things common in a professional butcher shop.
+You don't need an expensive electric bone saw, a meat grinder, or many of the other things common in a professional butcher shop.
 They might make the job easier, but this doesn't have to be an expensive endeavor.

-You can get by with a good skinning knife, fillet knife, some cutting boards and a clean space to do the dirty work.
-A cheap plastic table to work on might set you back $30-50 at the most, but you can keep using it on your whitetail harvests for years to come.
+You can get by with a good skinning knife, a fillet knife, some cutting boards and a clean space to do the dirty work.
+A cheap plastic table to work on might set you back $30-$50 at the most, but you can keep using it on your whitetail harvests for years to come.
 Get one with an adjustable height, and you can raise it to work on while standing and save your back from bending over.

 And, most importantly, a sharp knife is everything.
-Obviously, the sharper your knife, the easier this is going to be.
-Keep a sharpener on hand if things start getting difficult.
-It's not that the deer meat is getting tougher, it's likely your blade is getting duller.
-Don't make things harder on yourself by using substandard tools.
+Obviously, the sharper your blade, the easier this is going to be.
+Keep a sharpener on hand if things start getting difficult, as it's not the deer meat getting tougher, but rather your blade getting duller.
+Don't make things harder on yourself by using substandard tools!

 Watch plenty of "how-to" videos beforehand

-Thanks to this wonderful thing called the internet, it is now easier than ever before to learn how to butcher a deer at home.
-Our own site or obvious places like YouTube are loaded with videos that will walk you through everything you need to do, step-by-step from removing the antlers to canning or vacuum-sealing your meat.
+Thanks to this wonderful thing called the Internet, it's now easier than ever before to learn how to butcher a deer at home.
+Our own site or obvious places like YouTube are loaded with videos that will walk you through everything you need to do with step-by-step tutorials that take you from removing the antlers to canning or vacuum-sealing your meat.

-They will give every detail you need for deboning, removing the front shoulders and brisket to how to butcher a deer hind quarter.
-Seriously, you need to tap into this vast vault of knowledge that will cost you nothing.
+They'll likely provide every detail you need for deboning, removing the front shoulders and brisket, and how to butcher a deer hind quarter.
+The web presents a vast vault of knowledge that will cost you nothing.

-While it is true that the men and women in these videos usually make things look a lot easier than they are, watching them will give you a better idea of what to do than a book or magazine article will.
-The best videos, like this popular one above from the "Bearded Butchers," goes over what each of the cuts of meat is best for and how to slice each piece of meat for maximum yield.
+Sure, the men and women in these videos usually make things look a lot easier than they are, but watching them will teach you more than a book or magazine article will.
+The best videos, like this popular one above from the "Bearded Butchers," goes over what each of the cuts of meat is best for and how to slice each for maximum yield.